Akarsh3053/PixelMage/README.md

 npm install
 ```

-##### Setup all the webhooks and point them to correct endpoints for srtipe and clerk.
+##### Setup all the webhooks and point them to the correct endpoints for stripe and clerk.

 ### API references